Efficient calculation of carrier scattering rates from first principles: Results

-In Figure (\ref{fig:rates}), we compare mode-dependent scattering rates for $n$-Si and $n$-GaAs against fully-first principles calculations (DFPT+EPW) at \SI{300}{\kelvin} \cite{ponce2018towards,zhou2016InitioElectron}.
-The scattering of electrons in Si is dominated by acoustic phonons whereas polar optical phonon scattering dominates in GaAs.
-Reasonable agreement is seen for both systems despite the radically simpler approach of the current work.
-Furthermore, our approach uses only a fraction of the computational cost because (i) it relies only on common materials properties (elastic constants, dielectric constants, deformation potentials) that can be calculated relatively inexpensively and (ii) considerably coarser $\mathbf{k}$-point mesh densities are needed to converge the scattering rates due to the novel integration scheme.
-This reduces the computing time needed to obtain scattering rates by approximately four orders of magnitude compared to EPW.
-Additional comparisons against EPW scattering rates for 3C-SiC and $p$-SnSe are provided in Fig.~(S11) of the Supplemental Material.
+In Figure (\ref{fig:rates}), we compare mode-dependent scattering rates for $n$-Si and $n$-GaAs calculated by our method against fully-first principles calculations (DFPT+Wannier) at \SI{300}{\kelvin} obtained using the \textsc{epw} and \textsc{perturbo} softwares \cite{ponce2018towards,zhou2020perturbo}.
+The scattering of electrons in Si is dominated by acoustic phonons whereas polar optical phonon scattering dominates in GaAs, as revealed by the mobility analysis in Sec.~IV(B) in the Supplemental Material.
+Excellent agreement is seen for both systems, with the onset of polar optical emission scattering in GaAs well described by our calculations.
+Additional comparisons against DFPT+Wannier scattering rates for 3C-SiC and $p$-SnSe are provided in Fig.~(S11) of the Supplemental Material.
+In both cases, the shape and magnitude of the scattering rates is well reproduced, particularly at low energies, despite the simpler approach that does not involve an expensive DFPT calculation to obtain the matrix elements.